-The fair value for the residential properties (at market rents) has been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
+The fair value for surplus land and property assets has been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
 Market conditions are such that similar properties are actively purchased and sold and the level of observable inputs are significant, leading to the properties being categorised at Level 2 in the fair value hierarchy.